-The current special issue Angenommen.
+The last issue, Angenommen.
 Suppose that.
-Suponhamos (Flusser Studies 36) focuses on the collection of satirical philosophical fables Angenommen.
+Suponhamos (Flusser Studies 36), edited by me, William A. Hanff, and Rodrigo Martini, focused on the collection of satirical philosophical fables Angenommen.
 Eine Szenenfolge that was first published in 1989.
 The book consists of “22 scenarios in search of images” from family life, political life, and politics.
 It has been recently translated into English and published by the University of Minnesota Press under the title What if?
 We (the editors: Rainer Guldin, William Hanff and Rodrigo Martini) deemed this an excellent occasion for a more detailed discussion of a book that has unfortunately not received the theoretical attention it deserves, probably also because it was obscured by the success of Towards a Philosophy of Photography, Into the Universe of Technical Images, and Does Writing have a Future?

 My contribution, A Modest Proposal for the Saponification of Fats: On the Role of Satire in Vilém Flusser’s Work, deals among other things with Flusser’s satirical use of animal characters (ants, unicorns, the taenia solium, and the imaginary hybrid creature Bibliophagus convictus) in his philosophical fables and their relationship to the Vampyroteuthis infernalis.

-The last issue (Flusser Studies 35, edited by Rainer Guldin) was dedicated to an exploration of uncharted territory: the notion of colour in Flusser’s work and the project of the Casa da Cor in São Paulo (1987-1989) to which I have contributed two essays: “Coloured technical images: On the Role of Colour in Vilém Flusser’s Work” and “Colorarium: The Exchange of Letters between Vilém Flusser, Karl Gerstner, Philippe Henry and Gottfried Jäger“.
+Flusser Studies 35 , which I edited in May 2023, was dedicated to an exploration of uncharted territory: the notion of colour in Flusser’s work and the project of the Casa da Cor in São Paulo (1987-1989) to which I have also contributed two essays: “Coloured technical images: On the Role of Colour in Vilém Flusser’s Work” and “Colorarium: The Exchange of Letters between Vilém Flusser, Karl Gerstner, Philippe Henry and Gottfried Jäger“.

 Call for papers